ego-errante/hello-fhevm-article/hello-fhevm.md

 **4.5.
 Game play**

-In the gif below, I use two browsers instances to show a game between two imaginary players A and B. Player A (left screen) plays Paper, player B (right screen) plays rock resolving the game.
+In the gif below (it's been speed up to reduce the file size), I use two browsers instances to show a game between two imaginary players A and B. Player A (left screen) plays Paper, player B (right screen) plays rock resolving the game.
 At the end, player B wins.

 ![Game play demonstration](./rock-paper-scissors-demo-5x.gif)